yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-sep-2020/index.md

 ## Vulkan changes

 `VK_KHR_timeline_semaphore` is a relatively recent Vulkan extension only supported by *desktop or laptop* GPUs.
-In the past, resources were being assigned with `VkFence`, and freed when arbitrarily asked, leading to a possible small pileup.
-With `VK_KHR_timeline_semaphore` each resource is tied to a periodically checked "GPU tick" and you only need to verify on which tick you are at the moment to know if that resource is now free.
+In the past, resources were being assigned with `VkFence` and freed when arbitrarily asked, leading to a possible small pileup.
+With `VK_KHR_timeline_semaphore`, each resource is tied to a periodically checked "GPU tick," and you only need to verify on which tick you are at the moment to know if that resource is now free.

 {{< imgs
     "./vk.png| Our implementation is not that complex.
 This is just an example provided by Khronos"